Aryan566-wq/Aryan566-wq/README.md

 ## What languages do I code in?
 I am currently learning Python (Django module), Other than Python I have learnt Java and C++ too..
 Since I aim to be a Full Stack web developer, In the future I may learn CSS and JavaScript.

+1. C++ (I use C++ mainly for GUI dev)
+2. Java (I use Java for Android Development and Full stack Development)
+3. Python (I use Python for Back-end.
+I mainly use the Django module)
+4. HTML
+5. CSS
+6. JavaScript (I use this for web development and cross-platform app development)

 ## Projects:
 In my opinion there are no "big projects" and "small projects"..